NoodleOfDeath/GrammarKit/doc/grammar-structure.md

 ## Grammar Events

-Grammar rules can additionally contain an `events` element containing a sequential list of `event` elements representing grammar events to be passed to the lexer/parser matcher that is implementing this grammar on an input stream.
+Grammar rules can additionally contain an `events` element containing a sequential list of `event` elements representing grammar events to be passed to the lexer/parser scanner that is implementing this grammar on an input stream.
 Grammar events must have a `trigger` attribute that contains a comma and/or whitespace separated list of triggers; alternatively, an event may have a child `triggers` array element containing a sequential list of `trigger` elements for each trigger, in the case where triggers for an event are more complex.

 ```xml
 <rules>